libishm/moveit1_ur/.docker/README.md

 # Docker instructions

-This container will access to the users home directory and logged in as the user with their password and x sever access.
-The .docker folder of this repo contains convenience hell scripts for building and running the Docker container.
+The .docker folder of this repo contains convenience shell scripts for building and running the Docker container.
 These should be run from the root of the repo.

+The Dockefile uses multiple stages to unable features such as STOMP and sensors, see Dockerfile comments for more information.

 ### Build Image

-Running the following command from the root of the repo will execute the build image shell script
+Execute the build image shell script

 ```shell
 .docker/build_image.sh